Banner

 The streets of Belladonna are quiet as you slip away from the village, your destination looming large in your mind—the Royal Library.
 The other half of the map, the key to finding Jorsh and stopping whatever madness he’s set in motion, waits within the hallowed walls of the royal archives.
 You’ve heard stories about the magical protections guarding the ancient tomes and relics housed there.
 Nothing you can’t handle, right?

 Still, as you approach the towering spires of the royal palace, the weight of what you're about to do presses down on you.
 The Library is no ordinary collection of scrolls and dusty volumes—it's a fortress of knowledge, safeguarded by spells older than the kingdom itself.
 A thrill runs through you, part excitement, part dread.
+An old man sees you and ducks inside his back door, latching it from the inside as you pass.
+At the next corner, you pause as a squad of palace guards clatter past you, obviously taking an early start to the night’s drinking and revelry.

 The Library looms before you now, its towering oak doors inscribed with runes that pulse faintly in the moonlight.
 You take a deep breath, steeling yourself.
 This is it.